cs399f24/MoraviYum_WebApp/README.md

 cd scripts
 ```

-Once in the repository, run the following command to build an RDS database and Amazon S3 bucket for the application:
+Once in the repository, run the following commands to build and populate an RDS database and Amazon S3 bucket for the application:

 ```
 sh build_resources.sh
+sh populate_rds.sh
 ```

+*Note: You may need to wait for the database creation to be completed.*

 If successful, the RDS and S3 instances should have been created.
 If so, go to [Amazon S3](https://us-east-1.console.aws.amazon.com/s3/buckets?region=us-east-1&bucketType=general) and select the name of the newly created bucket.